Gift Cards, Frequently Asked Questions & Chef Bio

 FAQ Frequently asked questions

 What is the cuisine: Taste the unique flavorsof Hawaii influenced by Chef’s native Provence.
-Lobster, wagyu beef, lamb, pork & Island fish & upcountry vegetables are all popular dishes.
+Lobster, wagyu beef, free range local chicken, Island fish & upcountry vegetables are all popular dishes.

 What is the Attire: Casual dressy.

 When is it open: Open Tuesday-Saturday.
 Closed Sunday & Monday.
 Last reservation at 9 p.m.
 Reservations are recommended.
 Walks ins are welcome.

 What is the Honolulu Location: 1969 S. King Street.
 5 minutes from Waikiki on the corner of S. King & McCully